-Understanding your real estate E&O policy is extremely important.
-The policies administered by RISC, like most E&O policies are claims-made-and-reported policies.
+Understanding your real estate errors and omissions (E&O) insurance policy is extremely important.
+The policies administered by Rice Insurance Services Center (RISC), a division of AssuredPartners NL, LLC, like most E&O policies are claims-made-and-reported policies.
 Under a claims-made-and-reported policy, failure to timely notify your insurance provider of a claim may jeopardize any coverage that may otherwise have been available.
 As the name suggests, claims-made-and-reported policies apply to claims that are both first made against the insured and reported to the company during the policy period.

-Unlike E&O policies, the homeowners and automobile policies, with which many people are more familiar are occurrence policies.
+Many people are more familiar with occurrence insurance policies like homeowners and automobile policies, which differ from E&O policies in important ways.
 Under an occurrence policy, coverage is provided for losses that occur during the time the policy is in force.
-For example, assume you were involved in a car accident in September 2014 and are served with a lawsuit related to that accident in March 2016.
-Since your automobile coverage is written on an occurrence basis, the insurance policy most likely to apply to the lawsuit is the one in effect in September 2014 (the date of the occurrence), even though the lawsuit did not arise until March 2016.
+For example, assume you were involved in a car accident in September 2020 and are served with a lawsuit related to that accident in March 2021.
+Since your automobile coverage is written on an occurrence basis, the insurance policy most likely to apply to the lawsuit is the one in effect in September 2020 (the date of the occurrence), even though the lawsuit did not arise until March 2021.

-On the other hand, if you listed a home that sold in September 2014 and were served with a related to that sale in March 2016, assuming your E&O policy is written on a claims-made-and-reported basis, the insurance policy most likely to apply to the lawsuit is the one in effect in March 2016 (the date the claim is first made), even though the sale occurred in September 2014.
+On the other hand, if you listed a home that sold in September 2020 and were served with a related to that sale in March 2021, assuming your E&O policy is written on a claims-made-and-reported basis, the insurance policy most likely to apply to the lawsuit is the one in effect in March 2021 (the date the claim is first made), even though the sale occurred in September 2020.
 Additionally, the claim must also be reported in compliance with the insured's duties during the individual policy period in effect when the claim is first made.